emqx/emqx-docs/en_US/deploy/upgrade-from-v4.md

 1. Redis data source still only supports white list mode, which requires setting `acl_nomatch = deny`;
 2. The `access` field name changes to `action`, and the data changes from numbers to action strings.

+If you want to continue using the data from in 4.x, please make necessary migrations manually.

 ::: details The correspondence between 4.x and 5.x data

 | 4.x | 5.x       | action              |
 | --- | --------- | ------------------- |
 | 1   | subscribe | subscribe           |